Why now is the right time to invest in a new SIS

 Implementation: Can you comment on the change management aspect of bringing in a new SIS?

 JAY: Changing an SIS is definitely a full-time job.
 I really thank my core SIS team for leading this work.
-It was very impact that we were so clear about the problem that we were trying to solve by changing our SIS.
-We just kept going back to: “we’re doing this because of the evolution of our data needs and because of the flow of data and the data culture that we want.
-So, throughout the process, the focus wasn’t on the pain.
+It was very impactful that we were so clear about the problem that we were trying to solve by changing our SIS.
+We just kept going back to: “We’re doing this because of the evolution of our data needs and because of the flow of data and the data culture that we want.”
 So, throughout the process, the focus wasn’t on the pain.
 We put so much emphasis on the why that it helped motivate people throughout the implementation.

 ANNE: I would plot with people, like — this is where you are in the change curve.
 You are in the “Valley of Despair.”
 We need to get you up and to the right.
 So, you’re driving change.
 As a change agent, you need to be very aware that you are driving change through human beings.
 This model is helpful because it allows you to understand that humans generally act in similar ways.
 There is light at the end of the tunnel and getting there typically looks like this.
 I am a huge proponent of the change curve and the change cycle because it helps you think more intentionally about how you engage people based on where you think they are.

-Veracross Today: What is a something you have learned that somoene considering Veracross should know?
+What is a something you have learned that someone considering Veracross should know?

 JAY: I was going to say the same thing.
 I think the customer-focused model that Veracross employs is extremely helpful and useful.
 With their help, I didn’t have to worry about a lot of the implementation project management.